-FAR Proposed Rule on Payment of Subcontractors
+FAR Final Rule on Payment of Subcontractors

-- (g) Past performance evaluations shall include an assessment of the contractor's- - (1) Performance against, and efforts to achieve, the goals identified in the small business subcontracting plan when the contract includes the clause at 52.219-9, Small Business Subcontracting Plan; and - (2) Reduced or untimely payments (see 19.701) determined by the Contracting Officer to be unjustified to small business subcontractors. - (i) The contracting officer shall consider and evaluate a contractor's written explanation for a reduced or an untimely payment when determining whether the reduced or untimely payment is justified. - (ii) The contracting officer determines that a history of unjustified reduced or untimely payments has occurred when the contractor has reported three or more occasions of unjustified reduced or untimely payments under a single contract within a 12 month period (see 42.1503(h)(1)(vi) and the evaluation factors in Table 42-2). - 81 FR 3087 (January 20, 2016)
+- (g) Past performance evaluations shall include an assessment of the contractor's- - (1) Performance against, and efforts to achieve, the goals identified in the small business subcontracting plan when the contract includes the clause at 52.219-9, Small Business Subcontracting Plan; and - (2) Reduced or untimely payments (as defined in 19.701), made to small business subcontractors, determined by the contracting officer to be unjustified.
+The contracting officer shall- - (i) Consider and evaluate a contractor's written explanation for a reduced or an untimely payment when determining whether the reduced or untimely payment is justified; and - (ii) Determine that a history of unjustified reduced or untimely payments has occurred when the contractor has reported three or more occasions of unjustified reduced or untimely payments under a single contract within a 12-month period (see 42.1503(h)(1)(vi) and the evaluation ratings in Table 42-2). - > The following payment or nonpayment situations are not considered to be unjustified: - (A) There is a contract dispute on performance. - (B) A partial payment is made for amounts not in dispute. - (C) A payment is reduced due to past overpayments. - (D) There is an administrative mistake. - (E) Late performance by the subcontractor leads to later payment by the prime contractor. - 81 FR 93481 (December 20, 2016)

 - (1) Requiring prime contractors to make good faith efforts to utilize their proposed small business subcontractors during performance of a contract to the same degree the prime contractor relied on the small business in preparing and submitting its bid or proposal.
-To the extent a prime contractor is unable to make a good faith effort to utilize its small business subcontractors as described above, the prime contractor is required to explain, in writing, within 30 days of contract completion, to the contracting officer the reasons why it is unable to do so. - (2) Authorizing contracting officers to calculate subcontracting goals in terms of total contract dollars in addition to the required goals in terms of total subcontracted dollars. - 81 FR 45833 (July 14, 2016) effective November 1, 2016
+To the extent a prime contractor is unable to make a good faith effort to utilize its small business subcontractors as described above, the prime contractor is required to explain, in writing, within 30 days of contract completion, to the contracting officer the reasons why it is unable to do so. - (2) Authorizing contracting officers to calculate subcontracting goals in terms of total contract dollars in addition to the required goals in terms of total subcontracted dollars.

+81 FR 45833 (July 14, 2016) effective November 1, 2016

-- (3) Providing contracting officers with the discretion to require a subcontracting plan in instances where a small business rerepresents its size as an other than small business. - (4) Requiring subcontracting plans even for modifications under the subcontracting plan threshold if said modifications would cause the contract to exceed the plan threshold. - ▶ (5) Requiring prime contractors to assign North American Industry Classification System (NAICS) codes to subcontracts.
+- (3) Providing contracting officers with the discretion to require a subcontracting plan in instances where a small business rerepresents its size as an other than small business. - (4) Requiring subcontracting plans even for modifications under the subcontracting plan threshold if said modifications would cause the contract to exceed the plan threshold. - (5) Requiring prime contractors to assign North American Industry Classification System (NAICS) codes to subcontracts.